How To Make A Soap At Home

 Soaps are a fascinating product of chemistry, primarily composed of molecules that are both hydrophilic (water-attracting) and hydrophobic (water-repelling).
 These dual properties allow soaps to effectively remove dirt, grease, and oils from surfaces.

-The process begins with saponification, a chemical reaction in which fats or oils are treated with a strong alkali, such as sodium hydroxide or potassium hydroxide.
+The process of soap making begins with a chemical process known as saponification, a chemical reaction in which fats or oils are treated with a strong alkali, such as sodium hydroxide or potassium hydroxide.
 This reaction breaks down the triglycerides in fats into glycerol and fatty acid salts, which are the actual soap molecules.

 Tangie Dish Soap Bar